Genetic engineering debate:

 — Source: Weighing the GMO arguments.
 FAO

 Hundreds of millions of people in the world are malnourished and hungry.
 Where is the food going to come from if we depend on natural farming practices that we have used all along?
-Many people speaking for the use of GMO say that the technology will make farmers in developing world (and all over the world) combat drought, pests and weeds more effectively and increase yields at local levels.
+Many people speaking for the use of GMOs say that the technology will make farmers in the developing world (and all over the world) combat drought, pests, and weeds more effectively and increase yields at local levels.
 Local farmers will need less effort to produce a higher yield.

-Our reading on this lesson included the following sources:
+Our reading for the lesson included these sources:

 1. Genetic Engineering Benefits: Promise vs. Performance, Union of Concerned Scientists: http://www.ucsusa.org/food_and_agriculture/our-failing-food-system/genetic-engineering/genetic-engineering-benefits.html

 2. Genetically Engineered Animals, U.S. Food and Drug Administration: http://www.fda.gov/AnimalVeterinary/DevelopmentApprovalProcess/GeneticEngineering/GeneticallyEngineeredAnimals/ucm113605.htm

 3. AG Biosafety, University of Nebraska – Lincoln.
 What is genetic engineering? http://agbiosafety.unl.edu/basic_genetics.shtml